Find outlines by Subject code

 at

-BTS430 - System Analysis and Design Using UML
+BTS430 - Systems Analysis and Design Using UML

 This course focuses on the practical application of object-oriented concepts for analysis and design to the development of business systems.
 Students will perform use case analysis to identify initial classes and will progress to detailed class design, defining class attributes, behaviours, hierarchies and relationships.
 Throughout the course students will be creating a detailed software model based on an in-depth business case study.